 Adding a time specific rate by adding a bill code

-Check the box next to Holiday if the rate should be applied on holidays configured in Accounting Settings.
+Check the box next to apply only on holiday if the rate should be applied on holidays configured in accounting settings.
 Note that if you check the box to define a holiday rate, this rate will apply on holidays instead of determining the holiday rate by multiplying the default rate currently in effect by the holiday multiplier set on the funder.
 You can select a day of the week and start/end time if you only wish to override the holiday multiplier on certain holidays.
 To learn more, see How do I bill for holidays?

 If you have added multiple time specific rates, you can change the order in which they should apply by clicking the icon and dragging and dropping them into the desired order.